siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

   region carrying the full merged energy, then the realized region must have measure $V/2$.

-What algebra alone does not supply is the dynamical agent that would make the realized region take that smaller value.
-The proposed agent here is the tangential closure stress of the same self-refracting flow.
-Coherent overlap reinforces the closure-carrying tangential sectors, and that reinforced closure is the proposed physical reading of the algebraic concentration just derived.
+The algebra therefore fixes the concentration bookkeeping.
+What remains is the physical reading of why the flow takes that smaller realized extent.
+The proposed reading here is tangential closure stress in the same self-refracting flow.
+Coherent overlap reinforces the closure-carrying tangential sectors, and that reinforced closure is the proposed mechanism for the concentration just derived.

 ## Effective-medium summary